 4. Drinking Wine Can Keep Depression At Bay

-Depression has been common but serious disorder for some people because it can affect how you feel, think and handle everyday activities.
-This may sound contradicting, as most people know that alcohol consumption can worsen one's depression or anxiety.
+Depression has been a common but serious disorder for some people because it can affect how you feel, think and handle everyday activities.
+This may sound contradictory, as most people know that alcohol consumption can worsen one's depression or anxiety.
 In spite of that, drinking a glass of wine per week can turn into a depression-fighting depressant.